mariadb-corporation/MaxScale/Documentation/Reference/MaxCtrl.md

 Options:
   --version  Show version number  [boolean]
   --help     Show help  [boolean]
-  --force    Remove the server from monitors and services before destroying it  [boolean] [default: false]

 The server must be unlinked from all services and monitor before it can be destroyed.
 ```